How Dogs Were Domesticated Where Do Our Dogs Originate?

 We do know that one of its closest ancestors is the wolf, though recent scientific evidence suggests that the Altai dog may be the forebears of today’s dogs, rather than Wolves.

 Some of the earliest of these settlements are to be found in the fertile area now known as Northern Israel.
-It is, therefore, possible that in these Natufian villages modern dog may have originally surfaced.
+It is, therefore, possible that in these Natufian villages, modern dogs may have originally surfaced.

 This does not mean there were no dogs around before that time.
 Recent research published in 2013 evaluates the relationship of a 33,000-year-old Siberian fossil to modern dogs and wolves based on DNA sequence.